mark-watson/hy-lisp-python-book/manuscript/datastores.md

 We will dive deeper into the SPARQL query language in the next chapter.

-As I mentioned, the RDF data on my web site has been mostly unchanged since 2005.
+As I mentioned, the RDF data on my web site has been essentially unchanged since 2005.
 What if I wanted to update it noting that more recently I worked as a contractor at Google and as a deep learning engineering manager at Capital One?
 In the following listing, continuing the same REPL session, I will add two RDF statements indicating additional jobs and show how to serialize the new updated graph in three formats: XML, turtle (my favorite RDF notation) and NT:

 {lang="hy",linenos=on}
 ~~~~~~~~